 How to Improve It:

-- Use a firm pillow to support your neck.
+- Use a firm pillow to support your neck and maintain the natural curve of your spine.

-- Avoid curling too tightly, as it can cause joint stiffness.
+- Avoid curling too tightly, as it can cause joint stiffness and may restrict diaphragmatic breathing.

 2. Sleeping on Your Side

-Sleeping on your side is another great option, especially for those who experience heartburn or acid reflux.
-This position keeps your airways open and promotes digestion.
+Sleeping on your side is another excellent option, particularly for individuals who experience heartburn or acid reflux.
+This position generally helps keep your airways open and promotes digestion.

 Benefits:

-- Reduces pressure on the lower back and neck.
+- Reduces pressure on the lower back and neck when properly supported with pillows [2].

 How to Improve It:

-- Place a pillow between your knees for better hip alignment.
+- Place a pillow between your knees for better hip and lower back alignment.

-- Use a supportive mattress to prevent shoulder discomfort.
+- Use a supportive, medium-firm mattress to prevent shoulder discomfort.

-Many experts suggest that sleeping on the left side is better than the right.
-It improves digestion, reduces acid reflux, and enhances heart health.
-However, if you experience shoulder pain, switching sides occasionally can be beneficial.
+Many experts suggest that sleeping on the left side is preferable to sleeping on the right.
+Research indicates that left-side sleeping can improve digestion, reduce acid reflux, and may place less strain on the heart, particularly in later stages of pregnancy [7],[8].
+However, if you experience persistent shoulder or hip pain, switching sides occasionally can be beneficial.

 3. Lying on Your Stomach

-Sleeping on your stomach is often discouraged because it can strain the neck and spine.
-However, some people find it comfortable.
+Sleeping on your stomach is often discouraged because it can strain the neck and spine, requiring the head to be turned to the side.
+However, some people find it comfortable and it may be beneficial in specific cases.

 Benefits: